 6. Masterpass QR Code

-Another example for buyers-to-small business transaction is the Masterpass QR Code.
+Another example of a buyers-to-small business transaction is the Masterpass QR Code.

 Ecobank group with Mastercard launched the Masterpass QR Code in Nigeria, Africa.
 This allows consumers to make digital transactions with small, medium and micro enterprises.